-Despite the dated (or lack thereof) design, Craigslist is one of the top resources for available apartments in the San Francisco rental market.
-It makes sense – advertising costs nothing so you’ll find a wide range of apartment types on it – from single family homes to the larger new developments.
-Since it’s an open resource for sellers (including scammers) and the platform is maintained with a trim team of only 50 employees, it’s hard to monitor every listing published.
-However, we’ve done enough research to consider ourselves experts, so we’re going to share some helpful tips to prevent you from getting scammed.
+As Facebook Marketplace and Nextdoor compete with Craigslist as top resources to search for available apartments, we’re seeing a rise in the number of scam and fraudulent listings.
+Advertising on these platforms cost nothing so you’ll find a wide range of apartment types on it – from single family homes to the larger new developments.
+Since it’s an open resource for sellers (including scammers) and the platform is maintained with trim teams, it’s nearly impossible to monitor every listing published.
+At RentSFNow, we’ve done enough research to consider ourselves experts, so we’re going to share some helpful tips to prevent you from getting scammed.

 1 Avoid Wiring Money